 Faculty Friday Feature

 Welcome to our biweekly faculty Friday feature where we interview an EPS faculty member to learn more about their research and interests.
-This week we talk to Dr. Micah Jessup, an Associate Professor in EPS.
+This week we talk to Dr. Drew Steen, an Assistant Professor in EPS.

 What made you decide to pursue a career in Earth Sciences?